Hospital Discounted Care

 ~ Hospitals and providers must limit your bills.

-~ You must be offered a payment plan based on your income.
+~ You can get a payment plan.
+The plan is based on your income.

 ~ Are not a citizen.